marceljuenemann/rxdb-supabase/README.md

 TODO:
+* Integration tests
-* add missing integration tests
+  * Add essential tests
-  * add realtime field?
-  * cleanup / test helper
   * live pulling
   * pull rows with exact same timestamp
     * should be possible to test in integreation test by inserting multiple rows in one request
+* Unit tests
-* add unit tests
+  * Add essential tests
   * PostgREST escaping & tests
   * push deletes?
     * Custom field as well